triciasykes/lecture-notes/full-stack-rails-notes.md

  Only problem now is that we have to manipulate the url (do we ever do this in real life?)
  We will use the link_to
  We want the routes to be in charge of navigation
- So create an alias on show route, we can then reference it like a variable and it will take us to the show page.
+ We want to create an alias, or specify a name for the route using the :as optio.
+Let's create an alias on the show route.
+We can then reference it like a variable and it will take us to the show page.
 We use the as: 'book' as our alias.

  `  get 'books/:id' => 'book#show', as: 'book'`